enspencer/nytimes-bestsellers/README.md

 ## Install

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'httparty'
     gem 'nytimes-bestsellers'

 And then execute: